 These recommendations are prioritized based on the potential exposure improvement impact that applying them would generate, to help security admins focus on the vulnerabilities that are currently posing the highest exposure risk.

-There are two types of mitigating actions:
+There are two types of mitigating actions.

-Also, the SecOps user can drill down into any of the software products listed in the software inventory for a detailed full overview of this software and its related TVM data – security recommendations, related vulnerabilities, version distribution, missing security updates (KBs), and more.
+Also, the SecOps user can drill down into any of the software products listed in the software inventory for a full, detailed overview of this software and its related TVM data -- security recommendations, related vulnerabilities, version distribution, missing security updates (KBs), and more.

-This page provides all available data related to the vulnerabilities that software is introducing into the company, their exposure impact and related security recommendations.
+This page provides all available data related to the vulnerabilities that software is introducing into the company, their exposure impact, and related security recommendations.

-The machine page in MDATP has been enriched with TVM data, providing full vulnerability context for the machine entity – security recommendations, software vulnerabilities, software inventory and overall exposure level.
+The machine page in MDATP has been enriched with TVM data, providing full vulnerability context for the machine entity -- security recommendations, software vulnerabilities, software inventory, and overall exposure level.

-Also, with endpoint management – you have detailed data as an exportable list on any Exposed machines exposed to this vulnerability from within the organization.
+Also, with endpoint management, you have detailed data as an exportable list on any Exposed machines exposed to this vulnerability from within the organization.

 The SecOps team can take advantage of the advanced hunting capabilities on MDATP with TVM.
 Here they have a saved query for identifying machines that have an active High Alert status for software threat vulnerabilities.
 They are then able to run this query to see what machines in the environment need remediation.

 The Alert window allows SecOps to see how this vulnerability in software has allowed for some malicious activity.
-Under actions, there is an option to consult a Microsoft Threat Expert.
+Under Actions, there is an option to consult a Microsoft Threat Expert.
 If they choose to submit a request, a Microsoft expert would review the alert and give detailed recommended actions.

 visualizations to make crucial security decisions.